 - The baby is in a head-down position.

-If the mother is in preterm labor, water birth is not recommended (source).
+Water birth is not recommended if the mother is in preterm labor (6).
 Also, if the mother has previously had two or more cesareans, she should skip this idea.
-Each c-section may increase your risk of having problems with the placenta, making your delivery more complicated (source).
+Each C-section may increase your risk of having problems with the placenta, making your delivery more complicated (7).

-The following conditions also make water birth a less-recommended option:
+The following conditions also make water birth a less-recommended option (8):

 - An active skin infection.